geersch/bootstrap-progressbar/README.md

 * Warning (50 - 90%)
 * Danger (90 - 100%)

-The progressbar automatically changes the color depending on its position / percentage.
+The progressbar automatically changes the color depending on its position.

+# Usage